 Propagating Crassula Perforata

 The easiest and quickest way to propagate these plants is through stem cuttings.
-They can be propagated from leaves, but I find the process trickier and less fool proof than using stem cuttings.
-Propagating from leaves with this type of plant takes time and patience, but it is definitely doable.
+They can be propagated from leaves, but I find the process trickier and less foolproof than using stem cuttings.
 If you want to try to give leaf propagation a try, make sure to use the entire leaf which goes around the stem, including the base to ensure success.
+Slide the entire leaf down the stem to remove the entire leaf and lay flat on the soil.
+Propagating from leaves with this type of plant takes a little more time and patience.
 I have a much higher success rate with stem cuttings so I always opt for this method.

 Propagating from Stem Cuttings:

 - Obtain a stem cutting and let it dry for a day or so.
 Since the stems are thin they shouldn’t take that long to dry.
 It is also a good idea to obtain cuttings from healthy looking plants, not dehydrated ones or stressed plants.